varunkrishnan1/User-Select-bg-color/README.md

 ## Features

 - **Background Color Selection:** Users can choose from a predefined list of colors to change the background of the `home.html` page.
-- **Color Persistence:** The selected background color is saved using `localStorage` and is automatically applied when the page is reloaded.
+- **Color Persistence:** The selected background color is saved using `sessionStorage` and is automatically applied when the page is reloaded.
 - **User Welcome Message:** Displays a personalized welcome message to the user on the home page.

 ## Technologies Used